winningproduct/learn-portal/content/introduction/06-wp-content-summary.md

 -	**Tech Team Branding:** Define a brand for the product team to have a powerful impact on team's alignment, effectiveness and engagement with each other and the rest of the organization.
 -	**Performance Tuning Plan:** Optimize system performance for best user experience, based on performance requirements and analysis on existing performance
 -	**Web Optimization Plan:** Offsite (SEO) or onsite improvements provided for user experience so that customers will be more likely to convert on your website
--	**Log Indexing and Analysis:** Process of reviewing, interpreting, and understanding logs to identify application health and to diagnose and rectify issues.
+-	**Log Indexing & Analysis:** Process of reviewing, interpreting, and understanding logs to identify application health and to diagnose and rectify issues.
 Use this also to enable data-driven decision making.

 ## Harvest